gpfsug/gpfsug-tools/policy/placement.md

 At TCT config for university of xyz, we too often experienced corrupted TCT database when we had down disks or crashes.
 Therefore we implemented replication protection for the TCT database files.
-This was done by:
+Since there is quite set of attributes available for placement rules, we used a unique group id and directory sticky bit to achive this:

 * creating a separate group account with gid = 2222
 * chowning the .mcstore folder to "root:2222"